UMC 48x11/7x11.5 / N38

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the lifting capacity and the appearance of neodymium magnets in our power calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the power and the shape of neodymium magnets in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.